 Have you ever wondered how many shapes a soccer ball has on it?
-It has 12 pentagons (5-sided shapes) and 20 hexagons (6-sided shapes) — and no pentagons touch each other.
+It has 12 pentagons (5-sided shapes) and 20 hexagons (6-sided shapes).
 Each pentagon, usually black, has 5 white hexagons around it.
 It turns out there are only 5 ways to fit together lots of identical shapes with all equal sides.
-A cube has 6 perfect squares as its faces (it’s also called a “hexahedron” for that reason).
-And a pyramid with 3 triangle sides and a triangle bottom is a “tetrahedron” since it has 4 faces.
-An octahedron has 8 triangles, a dodecahedron has 12 pentagons, and an icosahedron has 20 triangles.
-Soccer balls “cheat” a bit, since they mix hexagons with the pentagons…but they’re much easier to kick across the field!
+That’s why soccer balls need to “cheat” a bit by mixing hexagons with pentagons…but they’re much easier to kick across the field!

 Wee ones: See if you can count how many sides a pentagon has (the black shapes on the ball shown here)!